Answering Your Health Care Fraud Questions

-Tremendous resources are expended by insurance companies and the state and federal governments to investigate and prosecute healthcare fraud.
+Tremendous resources are expended by insurance companies and the state and federal governments to investigate and prosecute health care fraud.
 If you or your organization has been targeted by investigators, contact Hilder & Associates, P.C., as soon as possible.
-Our white collar crime defense lawyers have the extensive knowledge and resources to safeguard the rights of medical providers facing fraud allegations.
+Our white collar crime defense lawyers have extensive knowledge and resources to safeguard the rights of medical providers facing health care fraud allegations.

 The mere fact that an omission, mistake or improper payment occurred does not necessarily constitute fraud.
 Medical providers are subject to complex requirements and restrictions with regard to insurance and billing, and innocent mistakes are common.

 However, state and federal laws exist to combat various forms of healthcare fraud, including: